Jim Harris Managing Editor Arkansas Wildlife Magazine

 For weekly flow releases from Carpenter Dam, visit www.entergy.com/hydro

-(updated 6-24-2020) Shane Goodner, owner of Catch’em All Guide Service, reports that Lake Ouachita is comfortably out of flood pool and currently stable.
-Water temperature is 61 degrees below the dam.
+(updated 6-17-2020) Shane Goodner, owner of Catch’em All Guide Service, reports that Lake Ouachita has finally fallen out of flood pool and is currently stable.
 Flooding has ruined the rainbow trout season below Carpenter Dam and allowed very little opportunity for anglers to launch a boat with the treacherous flows.
 That scenario continued for months, but now lake conditions are stabilized with Entergy running water in a fashion that allows boaters and waders to safely access the Lake Catherine tailrace.
-Individuals are encouraged to access the hydroelectric operations information website to be aware of current flow conditions.
-Rainbow trout are still present and able to be caught on live bait presentations although the action is painfully slow.
+Individuals are encouraged to access the hydro operations information website to be aware of current flow conditions.
+Rainbow trout are still present and able to be caught on live bait presentations.
 Small live minnows tight-lined over deep water will draw strikes from larger rainbows that seek to feed on larger prey.
-Redworms and nightcrawlers are another proven bait that work in cold or hot weather – present them under a bobber or fished just off the bottom.
+Redworms and nightcrawlers are another proven bait that work in cold or hot weather presented under a bobber or fished just off the bottom.
 Waxworms or crickets will also work well used in the same manner.
 Numbers of trout caught are low, but the size ranges from 13 to 19 inches.
 All the trout are beautifully colored and super-healthy.
 Fly-fishermen can safely access areas and can cast to areas that hold trout.
 San Juan worms in red or hot pink and egg patterns in white or orange are presentations that these anglers should seriously consider when the fish are finicky and spooky.
-White bass are thriving in good numbers but small fish are the norm from the bridge to the dam.
-Anglers casting jigs in gray or white around rocks and sandbars have caught decent numbers of bass when the turbines are running.
-Trolling shallow-running crankbaits against the current has produced nice catches of white bass and the occasional walleye that also target shad.
-Blue catfish are being caught on cut bait in the deep water close to the dam.
-These fish spawn in June and migrate into the tailrace.
+White bass are thriving in good numbers from the bridge to the dam and feeding on shad.
+Fishermen casting jigs in grey or white around rocks and sand bars have caught decent numbers of bass when the turbines are running.
+The majority of fish are in the 1 1/2 range.
+Trolling shallow running crankbaits against the current has produced nice catches of white bass and the occasional walleye that also target shad.
 Clear conditions exist in the tailrace from the dam to the bridge and people are encouraged not to throw trash on the ground or water and help keep the park area safe by social distancing and wearing a mask when appropriate.

-As of Tuesday (June 23) the Corps of Engineers last reported river flow at Ozark Lock and Dam had fallen from about 50,000 cfs down to about 35,000 cfs and is now up to near 60,000 cfs.
-The tailwater is near 340 feet msl.
-River flow at Dardanelle Lock and Dam is reported about 32,000 cfs this morning and has been fluctuating between 20,000 and 40,000 cfs over the past week.
-Dardanelle tailwater level has moved between 8 and 6 feet.
-The pool elevation near the State Park remains elevated and has kept between 338 and 339 feet (msl).
-Powerhouses at both Ozark and Dardanelle have been generating throughout the day.
+As of Tuesday (June 9) the Corps of Engineers last reported river flow at Ozark Lock and Dam has fallen from 145,000 cfs to about 60,000 cfs over the past week.
+The tailwater fell to near 345 feet msl.
+River flow at Dardanelle Lock and Dam was reported about 73,000 cfs Tuesday morning and has fallen from about 147,000 cfs over the past week.
+Dardanelle tailwater level fell from about 21 feet to near 12 feet.
+The pool elevation here has risen to almost 339 feet msl.

 As of Wednesday, the Army Corps of Engineers reports the lake’s elevation was 363.76 feet msl (normal pool: 342.00 feet msl).